 The input argument u is a clocked expression or an expression of type Clock.
 [The operators can operate on all types of clocks].
 If u is a clocked expression, the operator returns a clocked variable that has the same type as the expression.
-If u is an expression of type Clock, the operator returns a Clock.
+If u is an expression of type Clock, the operator returns a Clock - except for noClock where it is an error.